dholman7/danholman-portfolio/README.md

 **Senior Software Developer in Test (SDET) & Automation Architect** with 10+ years of experience building automation frameworks, cloud-native solutions, and quality platforms at scale.

 > **📝 Portfolio Status**: This portfolio was recently created and is actively being developed.
 While the core functionality and demonstrations are complete, some features and documentation are still being refined.
-I'm currently interviewing and welcome feedback on the projects and approach!
+I welcome feedback on the projects and approach!

 ## 🧪 **[Live Test Results Dashboard](https://dholman7.github.io/danholman-portfolio/)**